Sue Searle Storm

 Contact: landscapesecretary@rps.org

 I was given my first camera when I was maybe 7, a Kodak Instamatic, which took 126 cartridge roll film and used flashcubes that self-destructed when fired.
 My father and grandfather were both into photography as a hobby, and I have happy memories of spending time with them looking at my latest photos every time they arrived back from the lab.
 So, I guess my interest in photography is in the family DNA!
 I have and will dabble and experiment with just about any genre of photography, but I especially like getting out and about and photographing landscapes.
 I have used (film-based) Praktika and Olympus cameras in the past, but I am a long-time Canon user, and I have both a conventional DSLR and an IR-modified DSLR in my camera bag.
-My current photography project is photographing Scottish Castles in IR, which has taken me all over Scotland in the last couple of years months!
+My current photography project is photographing Scottish Castles in IR, which has taken me all over Scotland in the last few years!

 Read more